EleotleCram/pong.js/README.md

 * **Exercise:** Can you change the ball color?
 * **Exercise:** In the score board the players are colored differently, but their paddles are both white.
 Can you color each of the player paddles in their own player's color?
 * **Exercise:** Can you prevent the paddles from moving off the top and bottom of screen?
+* **Exercise:** Can you make the ball go increasingly faster, every time a player plays back the ball?
+(First do the exercise in which you make the ball go faster.)

 ### Intermediate

-* **Exercise:** Can you make the ball go increasingly faster, every time a player plays back the ball?
 * **Exercise:** Can you change the ball color into the color of the last player who played the ball?
 * **Exercise:** The game now always starts with the ball heading towards player 1's paddle.
 Can you make the game start with the ball going randomly at one of the two players?
 * **Exercise:** Can you make the ball round?